merenlab/merenlab.org/_posts/miscellaneous/2016-06-09-assessing-completion-and-contamination-of-MAGs.md

 ## Completion and redundancy

-Every time you [select a bunch of contigs into a genome bin]({{ site.url }}/images/anvio/2016-06-06-working-with-contigs-only/selections.gif) through the [interactive interface]({% post_url anvio/2016-02-27-the-anvio-interactive-interface %}), anvi'o tells you in real time about the estimated level of completion and redundancy of your bin.
+Every time you [select a bunch of contigs into a genome bin]({{ site.url }}/images/anvio/2016-06-06-working-with-contigs-only/selections.gif) through the [interactive interface]({% post_url anvio/2016-02-27-the-anvio-interactive-interface %}){:target="_blank"}, anvi'o tells you in real time about the estimated level of completion and redundancy of your bin.
 To do that, anvi'o averages matches from four previously published bacterial single-copy gene collections (BSGCs).
 Although, we started to be very fond of the collection by [Campbell et al](http://www.pnas.org/content/110/14/5540.full), which contains 139 BSCGs.

 {:.notice}
 **Why do we call it redundancy and not contamination?** So there are a number of genes that occur once in *most* bacterial genomes that we managed to isolate.
 If we find multiple copies of those genes in a bin, we start to feel a bit uneasy.
 The term 'redundancy' and the term 'contamination' is inherently linked, but they are very different: level of redundancy of BSCGs in a genome bin is a result of an objective observation, contamination, on the other hand, is a suggestion we make (in most cases go untested).
 If a bacterial genome that did not end up in our cultivars has multiple copies of one of those many so called single copy genes, it wouldn't mean it is 'contaminated'.
 Therefore we avoid using the term 'contamination' until there is more evidence --and this post is partially about udentifying the cutoff for that evidence.